Graduate School of Asia-Pacific Studies

 Scholarship Opportunity: Elliott School graduate students wishing to study at Waseda University for a semester are eligible for the Videtto Scholarship amounting to $5,000.
 Applicants will be automatically considered via a competitive interview process with the Elliott School Deans.
 Preference will be given to students with financial need.

 Curriculum and Registration: The Graduate School of Asia-Pacific Studies (GSAPS) at Waseda University offers a variety of courses in international affairs, development studies, and business, especially for students with an interest in Japan and East Asia.
-Course descriptions are available on-line under the heading "Curriculum".
+Course descriptions are available online under the heading "Curriculum".

 In order to satisfy minimum requirements for Japanese immigration law, exchange students must take courses that have at least 10 hours of lectures per week, typically equivalent to taking seven courses per semester in the spring and fall.
 Students must pre-register for courses at the time of application in order to secure his/her eligibility to stay in Japan.
-Seven courses is considered a normal course load at Waseda.
+Seven courses are considered a normal course load at Waseda.

 Transfer of Credit: All exchange students from the Elliott School are required to be enrolled at Waseda as full-time students.
 Students must earn the equivalent of a B grade or higher in a given course to be eligible for transfer credit.
 Students may earn up to 10 transfer credits from the partner into the Elliott School M.A. program.